ory/docs/docs/ecosystem/styleguide/styleguide.md

 ### Creation guidelines

-To keep tables accessible and scannable, tables should not have any empty cells.
+To keep tables accessible and scannable, tables shouldn't have any empty cells.
 If there is no otherwise meaningful value for a cell, consider entering **N/A** for 'not applicable' or **None**.